 - New, and you are not sure why it is happening.

-- Pointing to something that does not seem to fit a pattern of anxiety, or that does not ease when the anxiety eases.
+- Not fitting the usual pattern of anxiety, or not easing when the anxiety eases.

 - Worrying you in any other way.